 Absolutely not!
 In fact, we encourage you to go home and discuss the meeting with your partner or a trusted person in your life.
 You may wish to call us and ask further questions.
 We may also be required to carry out some research on your behalf to better understand your situation.
 We will contact you with a client engagement agreement outlining our services and fees and you can choose to engage or not.

-We are a fee for service practice – we can provide you with a fee only once we know, and more importantly, you know your own needs.
+We are a fee for service practice – we will provide you with a cost once we know, and more importantly, you know your own needs.

-We will be very transparent with the fees after we have met at the complimentary meeting.
-There will be no hidden or undisclosed fees at any stage throughout your financial planning process.
+We will be very transparent with all costs after during your complimentary meeting.
+There will be no hidden or undisclosed fees/costs at any stage throughout your financial planning process.

 Yes, there is plenty of parking in the area, our clients have never expressed a concern.